-If you are facing fraud charges in New Jersey, it is imperative that you seek experienced legal representation right away.
+If you are facing fraud charges in New Jersey, it is imperative that you seek experienced legal representation right away from skilled New Jersey fraud lawyers.
 Many fraud charges carry the potential for substantial fines and long-term imprisonment, and avoiding the life-changing consequences of a conviction requires the advice and representation of a skilled criminal defense attorney.
 At Helmer, Conley & Kasselman, P.A., many of our attorneys have decades of experience representing criminal defendants in New Jersey, and together our defense team offers centuries of proven results in high-stakes criminal matters.

-Our fraud defense practice includes representing individuals and organizations charged with all types of fraud-related offenses.
+Our New Jersey fraud lawyers represent individuals and organizations charged with all types of fraud-related offenses.
 Contact us today for a confidential assessment of your case involving allegations of:

 In most, if not all cases, proving criminal culpability for fraud requires proof of “intent.”
 In other words, if you did not intend to defraud a person, company, bank, government agency or other institution, then simply committing acts that would otherwise constitute fraud does not amount to a criminal offense.